deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/bb-debugging-mvc-applications.md

         <b>Figure 14-11.</b> The effect of assigning a value of a variable
     </p>

+* There is a push icon to the right of the value in the popup when clicked, popup becomes permanent and shows variable changes

+### Viewing Application State in the Debugger Windows
 <!--
 Chapter 14: Overview of MVC Projects
     # Debugging MVC Applications
         ## Causing the Visual Studio Debugger to Break (357-363)
-            ### Viewing Data Values in the Code Editor 358
+            ### Viewing Application State in the Debugger Windows
-                Figure 14-11.
-The effect of assigning a value of a variable

 -->

-* There is a push icon to the right of the value in the popup when clicked, popup becomes permanent and shows variable changes

-### Viewing Application State in the Debugger Windows
 ### Breaking on Exceptions
 ### Using Edit and Continue